chaitu65c/reddit_guide/README.md

 1. Those who know CS isn’t for them – They’re in it for the money, to appease their parents, for a minor/requirement, some external factor.
 They hated programming while taking the introductory CS course and just try to get done with their class/degree ASAP.

-**Advice**: The majority of people who fall under this usually burn out quickly as they aren’t motivated enough to learn the material and to apply themselves.
-This usually leads to them  cheating and getting kicked out.
-Before you even start this major, you should definitely understand that this isn’t going to be easy and you do have to put in a lot of effort to succeed.
+**Advice**: The majority of people who fall under this usually burn out quickly, as they aren’t motivated enough to learn the material and to apply themselves.
+This usually leads to them  cheating and getting kicked out of their major, minor, or univeristy altogether.
+Even if you manage to earn a degree, we've seen a large number of these folks endure a 'pre-mature' mid-life crisis or simply get fired from their jobs.
+Before you even start this major, you should definitely understand that this isn’t going to be easy, and you do have to put in a lot of effort to succeed.
 If this isn’t your cup of tea, definitely look into switching into another major you like.

+Some folks are really passionate about technology, but don't want to pursue an entire Computer Science major or see themselves as Software Engineeers.
+That's completely ok!
+Try looking into related majors or minors.
+We know many students who switched from CS to majors like Informatics, Business Information Management, and Econonomics and are thriving in tech-related roles like Data Analytics, Product Management,  UI/UX Design, and Technical Recruiting.
+CS is not (and should not be) for everyone, and there is no shame in having the wisdom quit and move on.

 2. Those who don’t know if CS is for them – Where most of the CS community is IMO.
 These folks (like myself) are riddled with something called Imposter Syndrome: “the constant feeling of not being good enough or knowing enough to do your job well.”

-**Advice**: Really take the time to learn and be open to anything you go through.
-A good sign that you should look for in continuing CS is when you complete a Data Structures course, usually one of the hardest courses out there.
-If you don’t understand anything no matter how hard you try, it’s definitely to switch majors/careers as you did it your best shot.
-But if you do understand and even enjoy it, you’re most likely gonna stick with CS at this point.
+**Advice**: For students, really take the time to learn and be open to anything you go through.
+Try sticking it out until you've taken a Data Structures course, one of the harder, more important courses out there.
+If you're not understanding the material or just aren't having fun with it, it’s definitely ok to switch majors/careers.
+Otherwise, CS just might be the career for you!
+Give it your best shot!

+Admittedly, it's hard to provide stronger insight to overcoming Imposter Syndrome, as I (/u/rishiss) am afflicted by it as well.
+For me, my IS derives from constantly comparing myself to others and confusing inexperience with incompetency.
+As such, I continue to work and focus on myself and take baby steps towards smaller goals I set out for myself.
+Knowing that I've put the effort to improve myself by just 1% everyday has made me a lot more confident.

 3. Those who know for a fact CS is for them – The diamonds in the rough.
 Learning and practicing CS material gives them a euphoric high.

-**Advice**: Learn to broaden your scope and learn new areas of CS!
+**Advice**: Broaden your scope and learn new areas of CS!
 Who knows, you might find another new field that you really want to work in.
 Other than that, definitely make new friends regardless of whether they’re a CS major or not.
+Even try purusuing other hobbies like weightlifting, reading, dancing, or even public speaking.
+Don't limit yourself!

 ## Freshman Year

 Don’t take more than 3-4 classes in your first quarter/semester.
 Attend your classes, of course, but make sure to keep ample amount of time to go to professional/social events and self-learning.
+Leave your gaming tower or console at home.
+You have the priviledge of pursuing higher education, making valuable conncetion, and setting up your CS career in the trajectory you want.
+This year is the best year to take advantage of all that univeristy has to offer; make the most of it.

+One of the best ways to get involved in your school’s/region’s CS community is by joining clubs like ACM and WICS and participating in hackathons (see ‘Hackathon’ section below).
+Try pursuinga internships and positions in these organizations and events as well!

-The biggest issue we see with freshmen (even upperclassmen) is their ignorance on all the avenues available in the CS Industry.
+One, major issue we see with freshmen (even upperclassmen) is their ignorance on all the avenues available in the CS Industry.
 So we’ve tried to narrow it down (not exhaustive).

 1. Cyber Security Engineer
 2. Front-End Web Developer